Robertfarb/whiteboarding-curriculum/projects/js-project/gh-pages-custom-domain.md

 # Set up Custom Domain using Github Pages for static front-end project.

 This guide will let you set up a custom domain quickly for your front-end project that **isn't attached to a back-end**.
-Use Heroku for a back-end project.
+Use Heroku for a project with a back-end.

 ## Purchase Domain Name